TwoBitMachines/FlareEngineDocs/source/AI/nodes.rst

    * - Water Float
      - The AI will float on the waterline.

+   * - Find Collider
+     - Find a target collider on the specified layer.

    * - Face Target
      - The AI will point towards the specified target in the x-axis.